tomflannaghan/proxy-switcher/README.md

     make build
     make install

+## Older Gnome versions

+For Gnome versions prior to version 43, the `gnome42` branch is the latest compatible version of the extension.

 ## Translations

 I have added the translations I found in the [`gnome-control-center`](https://git.gnome.org/browse/gnome-control-center) project to the extension (these are the translations used in the "Network Settings" menu).
 I've also used the "Network Settings" desktop shortcut to translate that phrase.